 But when I’m writing I can be living at anytime and anywhere in the world – which is what makes being a writer so much fun– although of course there’s lots of hard work involved too.

-Other centuries and places I’ve visited on my writing travels include :
+Centuries and places I’ve visited on my writing travels so far include :

-You can find out more about what happened yourself if you read my new book, Black Powder, published by the wonderful Barry Cunningham (the man who discovered JK Rowling) and the team at Chicken House.
+You can find out more about what characters I found and the adventures we had in these places if you follow the link to my books, all published by the wonderful Barry Cunningham and the team at Chicken House.

 For more about me take a look at Author’s Q&As.